 And, we don’t believe that stockpiling a lifetime of toothpaste or mustard is helpful.
 Now, if you have time to do this type of couponing, and you’re willing to bless others that’s a different story.
 We know of some extreme couponers who advocate donating a part of your grocery hauls to food banks and low-income families in need.

-A Balanced Approach to Couponing for Beginners
+A Balanced Approach to Beginner Couponing

 We try to take a more balanced approach to life.
 Here’s how our system evolved.